 i.
 “When a man once takes it (‘eat’ is in the aorist tense, of the once-for-all action of receiving Christ) he will not die.”
 (Morris)

 ii.
-Some mistakenly take this passage as speaking of the Christian practice of communion, the Lord’s Table as instituted by Jesus on the night before His crucifixion (Luke 22:14-23), celebrated among early Christians (Acts 2:42) and taught on in Paul’s letters (1 Corinthians 11:23-26).
-They mistakenly think that receiving the bread and cup of the Lord’s Table is essential for salvation, and that all who do are guaranteed salvation.
+Many Christians through history have taken this passage as speaking of the Christian practice of communion, the Lord’s Table as instituted by Jesus on the night before His crucifixion (Luke 22:14-23), celebrated among early Christians (Acts 2:42) and taught on in Paul’s letters (1 Corinthians 11:23-26).
+Many have thought that receiving the bread and cup of the Lord’s Table is essential for salvation, and that all who do are guaranteed salvation.

 iii.
-What Jesus spoke of here is not communion, the Lord’s Table – yet the concept is related to that of communion.
+A different opinion has been suggested by several other commentators, that what Jesus spoke of here is not communion, the Lord’s Table – yet the concept is related to that of communion.
 “Our Lord in this discourse is not indeed speaking directly of the Lord’s Supper, but he does expound the truth which the Lord’s Supper conveys.”
 (Bruce)

 iv.
 “Many commentators speak as though the word ‘flesh’ self-evidently marked a reference to Holy Communion.
 It, of course, does nothing of the sort.
 It is not found in the narratives of the institution, nor in 1 Corinthians 10, nor in 1 Corinthians 11 in connexion with the sacrament.
 Nor is it common in the Fathers in this sense.”
 (Morris)